Am0rphous/Awesome/README.md

 PyCharm, Spyder, Jupyter , ,

 - [Atom](https://github.com/atom/atom) - Atom is a hackable text editor for the 21st century, built on Electron.
+  - [GhostText-for-Atom](https://github.com/GhostText/GhostText-for-Atom) - Allows live editing of Chrome/Firefox text area or JS Code editor content with Atom using WebSockets.
 - [CppCheck](https://github.com/danmar/cppcheck) -  static analysis of C/C++ code.
 - [Dart SDK](https://github.com/dart-lang/sdk) - Dart is an open-source, scalable programming language, with robust libraries and runtimes, for building web, server, and mobile apps.
 - [Emmet Sublime](https://github.com/sergeche/emmet-sublime) - Emmet for Sublime Text.
+- [GhostText](https://github.com/GhostText/GhostText) - 👻 Use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [Github Desktop](https://github.com/desktop/desktop) - open source Electron-based GitHub app.
 It is written in TypeScript and uses React [desktop.github.com/](https://desktop.github.com).
 - [Jupyter Notebook](https://github.com/jupyter/notebook) - web-based notebook environment for interactive computing.
 - [PyCharm](https://www.jetbrains.com/pycharm) - Python IDE for Professional Developers.